NEMSLinux/nems-docs/docs/misc/backupnemsfile.rst

 helpful in diagnosing and helping resolve issues, but should be treated as a very confidential file.

-UPDATE: As of February 2, 2018, NEMS Migrator encrypts sensitive configuration files before compiling backup.nems if you enter an encryption/decryption password in NEMS SST.
+.. note:: **UPDATE:** As of February 2, 2018, NEMS Migrator encrypts sensitive configuration files before compiling backup.nems if you enter an encryption/decryption password in NEMS SST.
 While the backup itself is unencrypted, this prevents access to sensitive data such as your passwords.

 Please *do not* share your *backup.nems* file with third parties unless you are certain you can trust them.
 If you have any questions related to